tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-ec2.md

 3. We will begin by launching instances using the free tier model so you do not incur any costs, and doing so will give you ample time to get comfortable with the interface and creating an environment where you can learn and thrive.

 4. Please pay careful attention to your instructors warnings about EC2 and AWS usage.
-The goal of this first lesson is to launch a t2.micro instance with 8GB of disk space and the default amount of RAM.
+The goal of this first lesson is to launch a t2.micro instance with 8GB of disk space for the Ubuntu instance and 30 GB for the Windows instance along with the default amount of RAM.

 5. Due to the how small a footprint Ubuntu has it can easily run well on a system with a small amount of disk space and RAM.